 Many of the products we manufacture or purchase and resell and some of our key production inputs are commodities whose price is determined by the market's supply and demand for such products.
 Price fluctuations in our selling prices and key costs have a significant effect on our financial performance.
-The markets for most of these commodities are cyclical and are primarily affected by various economic and industry factors, including the strength of the U.S. housing market, net import and export activity, changes in or disruptions to industry production capacity, changes in inventory levels, and other factors beyond our control.
+The markets for most of these commodities are cyclical and are primarily affected by various economic and industry factors, including industry operating rates, the impact of COVID-19 on residential construction, net import and export activity, changes in or disruptions to industry production capacity, transportation constraints or disruptions, changes in inventory levels, and other factors beyond our control.
 For further discussion of commodity price risk, refer to "Item 1A.
 Risk Factors" of this Form 10-K and "Factors That Affect Our Operating Results and Trends" in this Management's Discussion and Analysis of Financial Condition and Results of Operations.